 At Polis Project, we are experimenting, learning, and inventing new ways of presenting facts, research and analysis to a wider audience.
 We are figuring out how best to take knowledge to the streets, and in that process creating an informed and engaged community of citizens isn’t easy and we are looking for students to work with us.

-War Dispatches is literary journalism and conversation series with writers, scholars, researchers and artists.
-War Dispatches, engages with and interrogating core issues underlying today’s conflicts and its aftermath in far greater depth than the regular news cycles allow.
+Dispatches is a literary journalism and conversation series with writers, scholars, researchers and artists.

 This is a chance to be part of and help incubate and produce experimental content.